-Affecting feature about a mother struggling to cope under challenging circumstances refreshingly avoids hand-wringing, breast-beating and other family-in-crisis cliches, thanks to Mary-Louise Parker’s firmly anchored performance.
-Step forward for writer-director Jacob Kornbluth, may land small-scale theatrical play en route to Showtime airings.
+A visually drab but affecting feature about a mother struggling to cope under highly challenging circumstances, “The Best Thief in the World” refreshingly avoids hand-wringing, breast-beating and most other family-in-crisis cliches, thanks in no small part to Mary-Louise Parker’s firmly anchored performance.
+A step forward for writer-director Jacob Kornbluth from his more sketch-derived debut “Haiku Tunnel,” this is a modest, appealing film, whose balance of humor, warmth and poignancy may help land small-scale theatrical play en route to Showtime airings.

 While “Haiku Tunnel” relied largely on the expansion of pre-existing stage material and the on-camera shtick of Kornbluth’s brother Josh — who shared writing and directing credit — solo effort “The Best Thief” in its quiet, quirky way displays a confident feel for nuanced characters, skillful handling of actors and sensitive observation of the plight of a mother shouldering more than her share.
 It also boasts a keen eye for the behavior of children in tough family situations.

 Unfolding over one summer in the gritty urban environment of Washington Heights, N.Y., and underscored by a propulsive soundtrack of mainly instrumental hip-hop, the story focuses around troubled 11-year-old Izzy (Michael Silverman).

 When his father Paul (David Warshofsky) is discharged from the hospital after being paralyzed from a severe stroke, Izzy’s family life is thrown off-balance.
 His mother Sue (Parker) makes barely enough from her teaching job to cover rent and has no solution in mind for taking care of Paul for after summer, when she’s expected to return to work.

 However, she clings to the stubborn hope that Paul will regain his motor skills and lucidity.